-Hello, I’m Benjamin Obler, Editor-in-Chief of Aspiring Writer Syndrome.
+Hello, I’m Benjamin Obler, the world’s first documented case of Aspiring Writer Syndrome.

 As the founder of this lucrative and controversial enterprise, I agree that there’s no need for anyone to think of themselves as undeserving of the title “writer” just because they haven’t published.
 A writer is one who writes, no question.
 If you write, you qualify.
 You can wear the badge.
 John Irving got that right in The World According to Garp, some 40 years ago.
 Additionally, it’s not true that published writers have any leg-up aesthetically, intellectually, or morally.
 They aren’t necessarily writers in any deeper sense.
 There are plenty of unpublished writers more skilled, more devoted, and more attuned to the literary arts than published writers.